ldroepe/huffman/README.md

-A simple implementation of the Huffman Encoding algorithm.
+A simple implementation of the Huffman encoding/decoding algorithm.